Introduction to Machine Learning: Geometry

 More complex architectures have been introduced in recent years.
 Their design is in a large part heuristic and based on an analysis of the kind of computation that should be done in the network to perform a particular task.
 For example, an architecture used for image segmentation in summarized in \cref{fig:net.2}.

-An important feature of neural nets is their modularity, since ``simple'' architectures can be combined (e.g., by placing the output of a network as input of another one) and form a more complex network that still follows the basic structure defined above.
-One example of such a building block is the ``attention module,'' which take as input three vectors $Q, K, V$ (for query, key, and value) and return
+\begin{remark} An important feature of neural nets is their modularity, since ``simple'' architectures can be combined (e.g., by placing the output of a network as input of another one) and form a more complex network that still follows the basic structure defined above.
+One example of such a building block is the ``attention module.''
+Such a module takes as input three sequences of vectors of equal size, say $\pe z q = (\pe {z_k}q)$, $\pe z c=(\pe {z_k}c)$, $\pe z v =(\pe{z_k}v)$, for $k=1, \ldots, n$, which are are typically outputs of previous modules.
+All three may be identical (self-attention modules), or distinct (encoder-decoder modules in \citep{vaswani2017attention} have $\pe zc = \pe zv \neq \pe zq$).
+The input vectors are separately linearly transformed into ``query,'' ``key,'' and ``value'' vectors, $q_k = W_q \pe {z_k}q$, $c_k=W_c \pe {z_k}c$ and $v_k = W_v \pe{z_k}v$ (where $W_q, W_c, W_v$ are learned, and $W_q$ and $W_c$ have the same number of rows, say, $d$) and the output of the module is also a sequence of $n$ vectors given by

-These modules are fundamental elements of ``transformer networks'' \citep{vaswani2017attention}, that are used, among other tasks, for automatic translation.
+where $a(q,c)$ measures the affinity between $q$ and $c$ (e.g, $a(q,c) = q^T c$) and $\tau$ is a fixed constant (e.g., $1/\sqrt d$).
+These attention modules are fundamental components of ``transformer networks'' \citep{vaswani2017attention}, that are used, among other tasks, in natural language processing and large language models. \end{remark}